uri-library-data-services/iassist-preview/content/blog/become-rich-and-famous-publish-iq.md

 Authors are very welcome to [take a look at the instructions](http://iassistdata.org/iq/instructions-authors) and article template on the IASSIST website.
-Authors and guest editors can also contact the editor via e-mail: kbr\@sam.sdu.dk.
+Authors and guest editors can also contact the editor via e-mail: kbr@sam.sdu.dk.

 Karsten Boye Rasmussen     -    March 2013